Economics Scholarships for College

-This snapshot is built from CollegeWhale’s own scholarship database and planning tools.
-It shows how many awards are available for Economics majors, how much money is on the table, and what early-career pay and typical college costs can look like.
+This snapshot pulls from CollegeWhale’s scholarship database and planning tools to show how many scholarships are available for Economics majors, the total dollars listed, and how early-career pay compares to typical college costs.

 Scholarships in Our Database